The Geometry of Erasure: Using Ensemble Divergence to Audit Epistemic Monocultures in Large Language Models

 5.1 The Alignment Tax Defined

 The Alignment Tax is the epistemic collateral damage incurred when post-training alignment procedures optimize for universal "helpfulness" by selecting against responses that foreground contradiction, structural absence, and incommensurable knowledge frameworks.
 It is a predictable output of optimizing against preference labels generated by majority-culture annotators who do not reward productive epistemic friction.
-The tax is paid disproportionately by knowledge systems at the boundary of Western academic register: oral traditions encoding historical fidelity through performance; relational ontologies in which objects carry ceremonial identity inseparable from physical description; experiential knowledge frameworks privileging embodied knowing over propositional statement.

 5.2 The Geometry of Erasure

 In high-dimensional semantic space, alignment training operates as a projection — collapsing the representational geometry of diverse training data onto a lower-dimensional subspace that maximizes annotator approval.
 Knowledge that exists in the full-dimensional representational space but cannot be projected onto the approval-maximizing subspace is not deleted; it is rendered unreachable.
-The models still contain information about Tjukurpa songlines and khipu knowledge systems — but the alignment layer routes queries about these subjects toward the nearest majority-culture approximation rather than engaging incommensurability.
+Ensemble divergence measures the residual trace of this erasure.

 6. The HCI Intervention: Telemetry Node and Asymmetric Arbitration